dendibakh/perf-book/chapters/13-Optimizing-Multithreaded-Applications/13-6 Cache Coherence Issues.md

 ## Cache Coherence {#sec:TrueFalseSharing}

 Multiprocessor systems incorporate means to ensure data coherence during shared usage of memory by each core containing its own, separate cache entity.
 Without such a protocol, if both CPU `A` and `B` read memory location `L` into their individual caches, and CPU `B` subsequently modifies its cached value for `L`, then the CPUs would have incoherent values of the same memory location `L`.
-Cache Coherency Protocols ensure that any updates to cached entries are dutifully updated in any other cached entry of the same location.
+Cache Coherency Protocols ensure that any updates to cached entries are dutifully updated or invalidated in any other cached entry of the same location.

 ### Cache Coherency Protocols